SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 }
 ```

-When you receive the response from PayEx, the response will includetransaction.number##.
-This is the same as the field `calledTransactionNo` in the reconciliation file.
+When you receive the response from PayEx, the response will include `transaction.number`.
+This is the same as the field called `TransactionNo` in the reconciliation file.

 ```JS
 {